BaherTamer/SwiftSafeUI/.github/ISSUE_TEMPLATE/custom-modifier-template.md

 ---
 name: Custom Modifier Template
 about: This template is used for adding a new custom modifier to the wiki.
-title: "[New Modifier] Add Your Modifier Name"
+title: "[Modifier] Add Your Modifier Name"
-labels: ''
+labels: new modifier
 assignees: BaherTamer

 ---